Ndut initiation rite: Education

-The operation
+Operation

 After years of preparation, comes the actual act of circumcision for boys or njam for girls.
 This is where they test their honour according to the Serer principle of Jom - a code of beliefs and values that govern Serer lives.
 Jom in Serer means honour.
 The child must show no signs of anxiousness or fright.
 They must show bravery from start to finish, and must not twitch or cry during the operation.
 If the child shows signs of nervousness or fright just before the operation, the operation will not go ahead.
 It means that the child's family have not prepared the child sufficiently for this operation.
 The parents are judged according to the child's behaviour.
 In these circumstances, the kumax or njamkat will ask the family to take the child and reassure him or her then bring them back later.
 If the child has been reassured by the family then brought back later for the operation but they are still anxious, then the operation is cancelled.
 Serer religion dictates that, in circumstances like these, the child should not be humiliated.
 Instead, they should be encouraged and supported with words of praise and better prepared for the operation next time.
 In spite of these religious commandments, the Serer people being governed by the code of Jom, it was not uncommon for some Serer parents and family members to commit suicide because of what they viewed as humiliation or dishonour of the family name.
 Suicide is only permitted if it satisfies the Jom principle (see Serer religion).

 If the boy shows no sign of anxiety, he is encouraged to open the tissue covering the head of the penis.
 In Serer, this is called "war o sumtax" (to kill the foreskin).
 The word "war" (as in War Jabi) means to kill in Serer.
 The boy to be circumcised would seat on a mortar with his legs opened.
 He must muster the courage to do this on his own and should not be forced.
 The mortar symbolises the feminine world, and after the boy has been circumcised, he must never sit on a mortar again.
 Before the circumciser starts the operation, he ask the boy for forgiveness.
 He would utter the word waasanaam (please forgive me), and the boy would usually answer waasanaaong (I forgive you).
 This is a symbolic gesture of respect, communion and spirituality.
 It shows that the circumciser is well aware of the pain he is about to inflict, as he has undergone the operation himself and any mistake may result in death and tars his professional reputation forever.